Police Tactical Unit (Singapore): Modern times

 Modern Ang Chia anti-riot vehicles parked on the side of a road somewhere in Orchard.

 In response to increasingly complicated and multi-faceted public safety and security requirements in contemporary environments, the PTF underwent another major review in 2003, this time with upgraded weaponry and vehicles, a change to their tactical uniforms in 2005, and the renaming of the unit as the Police Tactical Unit (PTU).

 Wong Kan Seng, Deputy Prime Minister and Home Affairs Minister, oversaw the acquisition of the PETRA (Patrol, Escort, Tactical Response Van) vehicles alongside Police Tactical Squad (PTS) and Troop Tactical Vehicle (TTV) vans for the use of the PTU alongside the rest of the SOC in 2006, just in time for the IMF World Bank Summit in Singapore.
 The first two vans resemble Ford Transit Vans.

-A PTU officer on patrol at Raffles City during a rehearsal for the National Day Parade 2005.
+A PTU officer on patrol at Raffles City during a rehearsal for the National Day Parade in 2005.
 He wore a transitional attire consisting of the new red beret together with the old combat uniform.

 The unit is currently conducting counter-terrorist duties such as security duties in order to deter terrorist threats in Singapore alongside other police units.

 The PTU also has sub-units; Armed Strike Teams, Rapid Deployment Troops and its National Servicemen Unit called Public Order Troops that was formed in September 2018.
 The POT, once fully implemented in 2023, will work alongside its regular counterparts in major events such as riots, national emergencies, and public order incidents, as well as possible terrorist attacks.

+In March 2026, the Enhanced Tactical Vehicles (ETVs) were publicly unveiled.